rocky-linux/documentation/docs/guides/backup/tar.md

 !!!
 Note

-    In GNU/Linux, outside of desktop environments, files do not have the concept of extensions.
-In other words, most files do not require an extension.
-The reason for extensions is to facilitate recognition by human users.
-For instance, if a systems administrator sees a file with a `.tar.gz` or `.tgz` extension, then they know how to deal with the file.
+    In GNU/Linux, most files do not require an extension except for the desktop environment (GUI).
+The reason for artificially adding suffixes is to facilitate recognition by human users.
+If the systems administrator sees a `.tar.gz` or `.tgz` file extension, for instance, then he knows how to deal with the file.

 ### Operating parameters or types